jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

     finish the map.

-    *   *Tip:* Each click in a polygon mask adds a new point, which defines a line segement between it and the previous point.
+    *   *Tip:* Each click in a polygon mask adds a new point, which defines a line segment between it and the previous point.

     |masking_circle_png|